Paying for Classes

 Third-Party Billing

-Students that are receiving funding through third-party billing (WIA, SRS, etc.) are often required by the agency to submit verification of attendance and grades.
-It is the student’s responsibility to request necessary verification from either their instructor or the Dean of Enrollment Management and provide it to the requesting agency.
+Students that are receiving funding through third-party billing (DCF, Employer, KansasWORKS, etc.) are often required by the agency to submit verification of attendance and grades.
+It is the student’s responsibility to request necessary verification the Dean of Enrollment Management.